 Whipping the perfect meringue for macarons

-After you’ve transferred the meringue to the bowl of the mixer, turn the mixer on LOW and whisk for 30 seconds or so, until mixture becomes foamy and frothy.
+After you’ve transferred the meringue to the bowl of the mixer, turn the mixer on LOW (speed 2 on the KitchenAid) and whisk for 30 seconds or so, until mixture becomes foamy and frothy.

-Start raising speed to medium, where you will whip for 1-2 minutes until you start to see streaks of the whisk being formed on the meringue.
+Start raising speed to medium (speed 4 on the KitchenAid), where you will whip for 1-2 minutes until you start to see streaks of the whisk being formed on the meringue.
 In the picture below I couldn’t capture the streaks from the whisk because the mixer moves way too fast for me to capture, however, this is what the meringue is supposed to look like, very white, thick, but still soupy.

 So if that’s the shape of your meringue, you’re right on!

 How to know if the meringue is not whipped enough?
-The peak will be too long, and in that case, the meringue isn’t ready yet.
+The peak will be too long and bending down to the side, and in that case, the meringue isn’t ready yet.

 What happens if I don’t whip the meringue properly when making macarons?